Skip to main content

 Kyle Cessna

-Kyle is a second-year Ph.D. student in Philosophy.
+Kyle is a third-year Ph.D. student in Philosophy.
 Before coming to UNC, he received a BA in Philosophy at UC Berkeley.
 His primary research interests are in epistemology and the theory of normativity.
 Recently he’s been thinking about when it’s rational to change your political beliefs in light of peer disagreement, and what kinds of reasons there are for peer disagreement in the first place.

 Yan Chen